Bad Debts

 Aspect Bad Debts Doubtful Debts

-Definition Debts that are confirmed as uncollectible and written off.
-Debts that may become uncollectible in the future but are not yet confirmed.
+Definition Debts confirmed as uncollectible and written off.
+Debts that might become uncollectible in the future but are not yet confirmed.

-Accounting Treatment Written off as an expense.
-Estimated and recorded as a provision.
+Accounting Treatment Written off as an expense in the profit and loss account.
+Estimated and recorded as a provision for doubtful debts.

-Impact on Financial Statements Reduces accounts receivable and net profit.
-Provision is deducted from receivables but does not directly reduce net profit.
+Impact on Financial Statements Directly reduces accounts receivable and net profit.
+Provision reduces the receivable balance but not profit until the debt becomes bad.

-Reversal Possibility Cannot be reversed unless recovered.
-May be reversed if the debt is later paid.
+Possibility of Reversal Cannot be reversed unless recovered; recoveries are treated as income.
+Can be reversed if the customer pays later or risk decreases.

 Scroll to Top